forestryio/forestry.io/hugo/content/blog/hugo-vs-jekyll-benchmark.md

 We didn’t want to benchmark against features that the two static site generators didn’t share, as this wouldn’t be a fair comparison.
 So we created two tests:

-* Raw build performance, without any plugins or similar features.
+* **Basic Test -** Raw build performance, without any plugins or similar features.
-* Build performance using common plugins/features, like sitemap and feed generation.
+* **Advanced Test -** Build performance using common plugins/features, like sitemap and feed generation.

 #### Running the Benchmark